Perform a clean installation#

 • Add the anyuid security context constraint (SCC) to the service accounts in the istio-system namespace.

-• Add the anyuid and privileged SCCs to the service accounts in all namespaces in which sidecar injection should occur.
+• Add the anyuid and privileged SCCs to the service accounts in all namespaces in which sidecar injection is enabled.

-• Create an istio-cni network-attachment definition in all namespaces in which sidecar injection should occur.
+• Create an istio-cni network-attachment definition in all namespaces in which sidecar injection is enabled.

 Install the control plane and gateway components#